FOUR KEY PROCUREMENT CHALLENGES SCIENTISTS FACE IN 2023

 Challenge #3: Supply Chain Disruptions

-More than two years after the start of the pandemic, the supply chains that deliver lab supplies and research materials are still faltering.
-According to the US Food and Drug Administration’s Device Shortage List, supply issues where personal protective equipment, laboratory reagents, pipette tips, and other lab materials are concerned are expected to continue for the “duration of the COVID-19 public health emergency”.
+Years after the onset of the COVID-19 pandemic, the supply chains that deliver lab supplies and research materials are still struggling.
+According to the US Food and Drug Administration’s Device Shortage List, supply issues concerning personal protective equipment, laboratory reagents, pipette tips, and other lab materials are expected to continue.

-Supply chain issues are driven by an increased demand for COVID-19 research and testing products, quarantines, slowdowns in air traffic, and global disruptions in shipping and receiving both by sea and by air.
+Supply chain issues are caused by a variety of factors, including an increased demand for COVID-19 research and testing products, quarantines, manufacturing shutdowns, slowdowns in air traffic, a sluggish economy, and global disruptions in shipping and receiving both by sea and by air.
 These issues can present a big challenge for scientists who need to know that supplies for their experiments will be available and obtainable in a timely manner.
 Disrupted supply chains inflate prices and can slow or even bring a complete stop to scientific studies and research.

 While it’s difficult to say when this situation could end, analysts are forecasting that it won’t be soon.
 Between the Russian invasion of Ukraine, the ensuing economic crisis caused by Western sanctions, and new pandemic-related shutdowns in China, the challenges to global supply chains continue to grow more complex.